When I started my first company, I started asking the question “What is marketing?” Why? Because I needed clients.

 Taking Constructive Action

-If this explanation of marketing makes sense, I’ve prepared a series of 18 free marketing eBooks to help you get started.
+If this explanation of marketing makes sense, we’ve prepared a series of 18 free marketing eBooks to help you get started.
 The eBooks are not how-to manuals on Facebook or some sales pitch in disguise.
-We are making these marketing eBooks available in the spirit of, “I wish I had this information when I first started.”
-I hope you’ll take advantage of them.
+We are making these marketing eBooks available in the spirit of, “I wish I had this information when I first started”.
+Hopefully you’ll take advantage of them.